 How a Navy SEAL Stays Hydrated in the Summer Heat

-As we head into the weekend before 4th of July, I wanted to cover a topic that some of you asked about.
+As we continue to have a hot summer in many parts of the US and around the world, I wanted to cover a topic that some of you asked about.

 Symptoms of dehydration and heat exhaustion and how to stay ahead of it.